DrGlaucous/MrConnectome/README.md

 # MrConnectome
+An API to access a crude recreation of the *c. ellegans* connectome for mid-level programs.

 *Note: I am an engineer, not a neuroscientist, so this stuff is probably horribly wrong.
 Either way, I will go at it with oblivious vigor.*